-- Abnormal or exaggerated rise and fall of the chest and abdomen while breathing.
+- An abnormal or exaggerated rise and fall of the chest and abdomen while breathing

-Unfortunately, the process of kiln drying does little to reduce the presence of these compounds in wood pellets.
+Unfortunately, the process of kiln drying does little to reduce the presence of these allergens in wood pellets.
 If your cat is sensitive to either, wood pellets should be avoided.

-A process called kiln drying helps to reduce the risks associated with pine and other phenol-containing woods, making them commonly accepted as safe for cats.
+A process called kiln drying is used to extend the shelf life of a vast majority of wood pellets and shavings.
+This process also happens to reduce the risks associated with pine and other phenol-containing woods, making them commonly accepted as safe for cats.

 Kiln drying involves heating lumber at high temperatures to dry and harden wood.
 During kiln drying, a majority of phenol is evaporated.

-But be aware, there is some controversy regarding the small amounts of phenol that can remain after kiln drying.
+But be aware, there is some controversy regarding the small amounts of phenol that remain after kiln drying.
 But this isn’t an issue specific to wood stove or equine pellets.
-It’s an issue with the general use of pine and other softwood litters with cats — common commercial brands included.
+It’s an issue with the general use of pine and other softwood litters with cats — common commercial brands, like Feline Pine, included.

 Ask your veterinarian if you’re unsure.